 No specific laws identified for this ruling.

-The Rhode Island Supreme Court affirmed the lower court's dismissal of Ferreira's amended complaint against Child and Family Services of Newport County for defamation, age discrimination, gender discrimination, constructive termination, and breach of the covenant of good faith and fair dealing, finding the pleading lacked sufficient factual allegations to support the required elements of his claims.
+The Rhode Island Supreme Court affirmed the Superior Court's dismissal of Ferreira's amended complaint against his former employer, Child and Family Services of Newport County, on all claims including age and gender discrimination, constructive termination, defamation, and breach of the covenant of good faith and fair dealing.

 The plaintiff, John Ferreira, appealed from the dismissal of his first amended complaint against his former employer, Child and Family Services of Newport County.
 The plaintiff had asserted claims such as defamation constructive termination discrimination based on disparate treatment, age, and gender pursuant to G.L.
 1956 chapter 112 of title 42 and G.L.
 1956 § 28-5-7 and breach of the covenant of good faith and fair dealing.
 A hearing justice of the Superior Court granted the defendant's motion to dismiss for failure to state a claim upon which relief could be granted.
 On appeal, the plaintiff argued that his first amended complaint fulfilled the purpose of the general pleading rules by providing adequate notice to the defendant of his claims and that he should have been allowed to again amend his complaint.
 The Supreme Court held that the plaintiff had not sufficiently stated any of the claims he asserted in his amended complaint.
 The Court also held that the amended complaint was properly dismissed with prejudice because the hearing justice had previously explained the deficiencies in the plaintiff's complaint, but the plaintiff had not rectified the problems when he filed his first amended complaint.
 Accordingly, the Supreme Court affirmed the judgment of the Superior Court.